leo-lox/camelus/README.md

 ### 5.3 Post Creation and Interaction on feed

 The feed enables users to share their thoughts and engage with others' content.
 A post in the feed has a simple UI element Structure where users can see a profile picture, the text, share button, comments for the posts and a send button.
 When users tap the send button the data is send locally to the ndk and afterwards to the **Nostr protocol** as shown in the diagram.
-It also shows how the data is sending from the nostr protocol to users feeds.
-Once the user hits the send button, it is instantly displayed in the app’s feed without requiring a page reload.
+It also shows the transfer of the data from the nostr protocol to users feeds.
+Once the user hits the send button, the post is instantly displayed in the app’s feed without requiring a page reload.

 #### Diagram: Dataflow for sending feed post from device to nostr protocol and back
 ![Unbenanntes Diagramm drawio (1)](https://github.com/user-attachments/assets/9c1359d2-9a2e-4a88-b9f4-f164a30af951)

-The following diagram outlines the data flow for saving posts:

-1. **Local Storage**: Each post is saved in the local NDK (Nostr Developer Kit) for quick access.
-2. **Sync with Nostr**: NDK then synchronizes the post with the Nostr Protocol.
-Then it is available across the decentralized network.
-3. **Feed Updates**: Other devices with the app can view the new post on the feed in real-time as the Nostr Protocol syncs the data across the network.

 # 6. Navigation and Routes